Apostille USA

 In-person Request Fees

-To proceed with an in-person Apostille request in California, you must be prepared to pay a $20 fee for each Apostille, in addition to a $6 special handling fee per public official's signature.
+To proceed with an in-person Apostille request in California, you must be prepared to pay a $20 fee for each Apostille, in addition to a $6 special handling fee per public official’s signature.
 The total cost for your in-person Apostille request will include both the base fee and the handling fee.
 Remember that fees for in-person Apostille requests must be paid at the time of submission.
+Payment can be made by check or money order, payable to the Secretary of State, or by other accepted payment methods as specified by the Secretary of State’s office.
 Here are some key points to keep in mind regarding in-person request fees:

 • The fee for each Apostille is $20.